IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 - **Maximum output power:** in excess of – 15 dBm;
 - **RF connector:** SMA;
 - **Feed line:** 50 - 100 Ohm coaxial cable;
+Do not forget about the impedance matching with the receiver.

 ## For the manufacture of the device you will need to purchase the following components